nmante/Git-Tools/README.md

 	cd
 	ls -a

+If you see .bash_profile in the list of files/dir then congrats.
+Otherwise skip to the section which talks about not having a .bash_profile.

 ####If you have a .bash_profile

 If you have a .bash_profile, then open that file with your favorite text editor and add these lines to it